 Sometimes a gate may be left open by a forgetful or deliberately annoying member of your team.
 If you see this then you should shut the gate as quickly as possible and check if any monsters escaped through it.
 If something did get through then you should try to kill it/them as quickly as possible.
 If 1 person tries to kill the front monster in the line and another distracts any behind it in the queue, then starts killing them from the front backwards (making sure that as one dies, somebody is attacking the one behind) they should die without dealing too much damage to the Void Knight.

 If the Void Knight gets low on health then people may give up to just end the game with no chance of winning.
 If you carry on right until the end you will get the most experience possible and maybe give enough time for the final portal to be destroyed.

 If a Ravager happens to destroy a gate then you're in a small bit of trouble because the gate will be open for other enemies to climb through.

-To repair it you must chop down a couple of the trees located around the island, right-click on the damaged gate and select "Repair".
+To repair it you pick up log piles located near the landing boat, right-click on the damaged gate and select "Repair".
 To do this you will need a Hammer which is conveniently located in your tool belt.
 You will only be able to repair one gate at a time, but once a gate is fixed you can just stand in the way of the monsters trying to get through and kill them one by one.